-For most women who have been waiting to become pregnant, an early pregnancy test is crucial to ascertain whether they will test positive or not.
-The answer to the question whether or not you are pregnant is quite a revelation and the feeling cannot be described in words.
+For most women who’ve been waiting to become pregnant, an early pregnancy test is crucial to ascertain whether they’ll test positive or not.
+The answer to the question of whether or not you’re pregnant is quite a revelation and the feeling can’t be described in words.

-However, frequent tests could get costly and disappointing especially if they’re negative each time.
-So when is the right time to take an early pregnancy test with the least expense and disappointment?
+Frequent tests could get costly and disappointing, especially if they’re negative each time.
+So when’s the right time to take an early pregnancy test with the least expense and disappointment?

 Let’s find out how they work and just how body alterations take place in an individual at the beginning of pregnancy.